 Background.
 Recipients of OJP awards typically may propose to make "subawards" ("subgrants") and also may propose to enter into procurement "contracts" under the award.
 Whether -- for purposes of federal grants administrative requirements -- a particular agreement between a recipient and a third party is considered a subaward, or instead is considered a procurement contract under the award, is determined by federal rules and applicable OJP guidance.
 It is an important distinction, in part because the federal grants administrative rules and requirements that apply to subawards and to procurement contracts under awards differ markedly.
 Neither the title nor the structure of an agreement determines whether -- for purposes of federal grants administrative requirements -- an agreement is a subaward or is instead a procurement contract under an award.
 Also, financial clearance by OJP of a proposed budget does not indicate whether -- for purposes of federal grants administrative requirements -- OJP agrees with the applicant's characterization of a proposed agreement (that is, one listed in the budget) as a subaward or instead as a procurement contract.

 OJP is providing guidance to its recipients (and subrecipients) as to what -- for purposes of federal grants administrative requirements -- OJP considers a subaward ("subgrant") under an OJP award, and what OJP instead considers a procurement contract under an OJP award.
-This guidance, which will be updated and expanded as needed, will be accessible through the OJP Funding Resource Center (currently at https://ojp.gov/funding/index.htm).
+This guidance, which will be updated and expanded as needed, is accessible online at: https://ojp.gov/training/subawards-procurement.htm..